 While WordPress is free to use, you will need to pay for web hosting and a domain name to get your website online.

-As your business gets more popular and your website receives more visitors, you’ll need to upgrade to a higher performance hosting plan to maintain fast loading times.
+As your business gains popularity and your website receives more visitors, you’ll need to upgrade to a higher performance hosting plan to maintain fast loading times.
 However, if you’re just starting out, an entry-level shared hosting plan should allow you to test your business idea without too much financial investment.

 A WordPress Theme

-For your subscription box business to be successful, you’ll need to turn as many of your website visitors into subscribers.
+For your subscription box business to be successful, you’ll need to turn as many of your website visitors into subscribers as possible.
 To do that, you’ll need a website with a conversion-focused design.